Easy Banana pancakes with mixed berries

 I first made these Easy Banana pancakes with mixed berries after smelling the aroma of ripe bananas coming from the pantry next to my office, and having inexplicable craving for banana pancakes.

-When one of my cousins visited en route to her visit her kids in the UK, I made these pancakes for her and she loved them so much she took the leftovers with her for them to taste.
+When one of my cousins visited en-route to visit her kids in the UK, I made these pancakes for her and she loved them so much she took the leftovers with her for them to taste.

-• Use overripe bananas to add depth of flavor and intense sweetness.
+• Use overripe bananas to add depth of flavour and intense sweetness.

-• Add a little lemon juice is to prevent the banana discoloring.
+• Add a little lemon juice is to prevent the banana discolouring.

 • Adding the melted butter (or olive oil) to the batter gives it a soft and tender crumb.